 Since the winter is fast approaching, there are more and more northerners down here in the south.
 Often they are short-term visitors—not exactly snowbirds, but you get the drift.
 Sometimes just trying to talk to a true Texan can be a bit challenging, especially if you don't know the local sayings, phrases, and just plain-old weird Texasisms.
 This article came about because a friend of mine from Calgary, Alberta, asked me about a conversation they had with a Texan that left them a bit mystified.

 The following is hopefully going to shine some light on the more common sayings you may encounter while in the Lone Star State.
 Keep in mind that Texas is huge and there are many regional sayings as well, but this should get you started.

-He's all hat and no cattle. – this is probably pretty obvious, but it is someone that likes to put on a good front or appearance but really has no credentials, real world skills or any knowledge on whatever he is spouting off about.
-In other areas this individual is the know it all, blowhard or the poser.
+He's all hat and no cattle: This is probably pretty obvious, but it is someone that likes to put on a good front or appearance but really has no credentials, real-world skills, or any knowledge about whatever he is spouting off about.
+In other areas, this individual is the know-it-all, blowhard, or the poser.

-Uh huh – when you say "thank you" often you were hear the response "uh huh".
-This should be interpreted in this situation as your welcome.
+Uh huh: When you say "thank you," often you hear the response "uh huh."
+This should be interpreted in this situation as "you're welcome."
 It can also be a sign of agreement with the last statement made.

-Fix'in – this is the ultimate in Texan speak.
-Fix'in, which is not said fixing but is sometimes pronounced as "fiddin", is a way to indicate that at some yet to be determined time some action is going to be taken.
-An example of this would be "I'm fix'in to go to the store".
-Notice this doesn't indicate when and can be also used to indicate you are thinking about possibility doing something sometime.
+Fixin': This is the ultimate in Texan speak.
+Fixin', which is not said like "fixing" but is sometimes pronounced as "fiddin," is a way to indicate that at some yet-to-be-determined time, some action is going to be taken.
+An example of this would be "I'm fixin' to go to the store."
+Notice this doesn't indicate when, and can be also used to indicate you are thinking about possibly doing something sometime.

 For those Texans out there, please feel free to add a few statements of your own and help out those visitors to your great state to feel right at home, y'all!